-It’s a shame—because there are so many fun things to take advantage of in the region.
-When the temperatures cool off a bit and there are only a few weeks before school starts, it’s the perfect time to plan some end-of-summer adventures.
+When temperatures are extremely hot, it’s hard to think about going outside and doing anything except jumping in a pool—and even that feels like jumping into a big bathtub!
+It’s a shame—because there are so many fun things to take advantage of, wherever you live.
+When the temperatures cool off a bit and there are only a few weeks before school starts, it’s the perfect time to plan some end-of-summer outdoor adventures with your family.

 According to the National Wildlife Federation, childhood has moved “indoors” over the past two decades.
 The average American boy or girl spends just four to seven minutes in unstructured outdoor play each day, and more than seven hours each day in front of an electronic screen.

 Children are out of shape, tuned out and stressed out because they’re missing something essential to their health and development: connection to the natural world.

 An ongoing research project called Child of Our Time follows the growth of 25 children from the time they are born until they become adults.
 They have documented some interesting findings about children who play outside.

 - One of the benefits of playing outside is that children laugh more.
 This is good because laughter is a stress reliever and it helps stimulate the immune system.